Triangle Wind Ensemble

 Dr. Evan Feldman, Artistic Director

-Evan Feldman is proud to be in his seventh season with the Triangle Wind Ensemble.
-An Associate Professor of Music at the University of North Carolina at Chapel Hill, Evan conducts the UNC Wind Ensemble and teaches courses in conducting and music education.
+Evan Feldman is proud to be in his tenth season with the Triangle Wind Ensemble.
+As Professor of Music at the University of North Carolina at Chapel Hill, Evan conducts the UNC Wind Ensemble and teaches courses in conducting and music education.
 He also serves as Principal Guest Conductor of the Greensboro Symphony and conducts the Greensboro Symphony Youth Orchestra.
-He has been described as “...the real thing - a conductor with evident ensemble-building skills who knows his way around the podium...”
+He has been described as “...the real thing — a conductor with evident ensemble-building skills who knows his way around the podium...”

 Evan is an active guest conductor, clinician, and adjudicator both nationally and internationally, with recent engagements in Romania, Belgium, Spain, Switzerland, and Tanzania, as well as all-state, all-district, and all-county honor bands in the United States.